• Home

 2. Use the Wall Chases

 This is one of the most creative ways to hide vertical ductwork in your home.
 If your duct installer fixed the system on the wall, it could be more challenging to hide than those on the ceiling.
-However, wall chases minimize the duct’s impact on your kitchen.
-Frame the vents with wood boards, then cover them with drywall and paint in your kitchen’s color.
+However, wall chases minimize the duct’s impact on the room.
+Frame the vents with wood boards, then cover them with drywall and paint matching the wall color.

 3. Apply False Beams